Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Numerical Algorithms

-for every $j = 1, \dots, k+l-1$ and every $j=m-r+2, \dots, n$.
-In other words, if, for example, $a=2$, then the first several coordinates $X_1, X_2, \dots$ of the eigenvector are expected to be evaluated correctly to all but the last $2 \cdot \log_{10}(c)$ digits (see also Theorem~\ref{thm_intro_principal} in Section~\ref{sec_intro}). \begin{remark} Extensive numerical experiments seem to indicate that the estimates \eqref{eq_acc_first_last}, \eqref{eq_acc_left_abs}, \eqref{eq_acc_left_rel}, \eqref{eq_acc_right_abs}, \eqref{eq_acc_right_rel} are somewhat pessimistic.
-In other words, in practice the relative error tends to be smaller than our estimates suggest (see also Section~\ref{sec_numerical}). \end{remark} \begin{remark} It is somewhat surprising that, according to \eqref{eq_acc_first_last}, the relative error of, say, $X_1$ seems to be independent of the order of magnitude of $X_1$.
-In particular, while $X_1$ can be fairly small (see e.g. Theorem~\ref{thm_vec_grow} and Corollary~\ref{cor_vec_grow}), it still will be evaluated to reasonable relative precision. \end{remark}
+\begin{remark} Extensive numerical experiments seem to indicate that the estimates from Section~\ref{sec_about_errors} are somewhat pessimistic.
+In other words, in practice the relative error tends to be smaller than our estimates suggest (see also Section~\ref{sec_numerical}). \end{remark} \begin{remark} It is somewhat surprising that, according to \eqref{eq_cor_glue_3} in Corollary~\ref{cor_glue}, the relative error of, say, $X_1$ seems to be independent of the order of magnitude of $X_1$.
+In particular, while $X_1$ can be fairly small (see e.g. Theorem~\ref{thm_vec_grow} and Corollary~\ref{cor_vec_grow} in Section~\ref{sec_vectors}), it still will be evaluated to reasonable relative precision. \end{remark} \begin{remark} When the coordinates of the eigenvector are evaluated via the three-terms recurrence \eqref{eq_main_rec}, the choice of direction plays a crucial role.
+Roughly speaking, this recurrence is unstable in the backward direction in the region of growth, and is unstable in the forward direction in the region of decay (see also Section~\ref{sec_about_errors}).
+As expected, the use of this recurrence relation in a "wrong" direction leads to a disastrous loss of accuracy. \end{remark}